huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 genetic risk prediction first select some candidate genetic predictors based on European studies, and then apply those predictors on non-Europeans.
 These predictors tend to be around gene regions, and other functionally important genomic regions.
-However, our results showing there are more population-specific genetic effects around gene regions, suggest that these approaches might not be optimal, because the effects of these predictors might be different on non-Europeans than they are on Europeans.
-A more accurate approach should select and prioritize genetic predictors, based on how important they are in the European study, and how likely they will have the same effect in the target non-European populations.
+This strategy of selecting predictors is intuitive, as genetic variants important for Europeans are also likely to be important for non-Europeans.
+However, our results showing there are more population-specific genetic effects around gene regions, suggest that this strategy might not be optimal, because the effects of these predictors might be different on non-Europeans than they are on Europeans.
+A more accurate approach should select and prioritize genetic predictors, not only based on how important they are in the European study, but also on how likely they will have the same effect in the target non-European populations.

 Since we hypothesize that gene-environment interaction is likely stronger